 One of the new “fads” that people are really getting into lately is donating cars to charitable organizations.
 I mean, I really shouldn’t call it a “fad,” because that could have negative connotations.
 Which is totally untrue.
-Just take a close look at the following video that has numerous tips for you if you feel like donating your vehicle to a charitable organization:
+Just take a close look at the following video that has numerous tips for you if you feel like you should donate your car to a charitable organization:

 Donating your cars is actually a great way to give to a charitable organization in a way that will really benefit them, and without you actually having to count your donation in money.
 If you are looking to find an American car donation location, they are relatively easy to find.
 Frankly, any organization that you are interested in or invested in will probably take your car.